cpg314/ltapiserv-rs/README.md

 ### Command line client

-A command line client, `ltapi-client`, is also included in this codebase.
+A command line client, `ltapi-client`, is also included in this project.

 ```console
 $ cat text.txt | ltapi-client --server http://localhost:8875